 Pad Ped Pla Duk is the Thai name for this recipe.
 Pad Ped means spicy stir fry; Pla Duk is catfish in Thai.
 Though it’s traditionally a spicy dish, the recipe is adaptable!
 Use less curry paste and red bell peppers than spicy peppers to adjust the spice level.
 Pad Ped Pla Duk is typically served as a main course with jasmine rice.

-Traditionally the fish is deep fried in hot oil into catfish strips before stir-frying.
-But to stay healthier, I'll be pan-frying my catfish pieces and then combining them with the red curry sauce.
-I fry it a few minutes longer to get the fish on the well-done side, so it doesn’t fall apart in the pan.
+Traditionally the fish is deep-fried in hot oil into catfish strips before stir-frying.
+But to stay healthier, I'll pan-fry my catfish pieces and then combine them with the red curry sauce.
+I fry it a few minutes longer to get the fish on the well-done side so it doesn’t fall apart in the pan.